cal-itp/data-infra/warehouse/models/docs/gtfs schedule/stops.md

 {% enddocs %}

 {% docs gtfs_stops__platform_code %}
 Platform identifier for a platform stop (a stop belonging to a station).
 This should be just the platform identifier (eg. "G" or "3").
-Words like “platform” or "track" (or the feed’s language-specific equivalent) should not be included.
+Words like “platform” or "track" (or the feed's language-specific equivalent) should not be included.
 This allows feed consumers to more easily internationalize and localize the platform identifier into other languages.
 {% enddocs %}